 * Thanks for joining me today!
 I've had SO MANY people ask about our Farmhouse Renovations that I decided I would publish a series of blog posts titled "The Joys (and Woes!) of Farmhouse Living", chronicling our adventures.

-Here is Part One - Farmhouse Kitchen Remodel!
+Here is the first post - Farmhouse Kitchen Remodel!

 If I had a dollar for every time someone gushed “Oh my goodness?
 You live in an old farmhouse?
 I’ve always dreaming of renovating a farmhouse!”, I would be wealthy woman.
 Ha!

 I can’t quite figure out what it is… seems like everyone these days gets all starry-eyed when they imagine a farmhouse renovation.